avidalmeza/goldilocks/documentation.md

 ## Updates
 Goldilockσ is built to mantain scientific reproducibility and leverages local dictionaries in addition to the Mantid project's Python API.
-### New Sample Can

 Goldilockσ provides estimates for all standard powder cans (flat plate, cylinder, and annular) available at SNS and HFIR.

-In the case of a new can, users can edit the corresponding CSV file ([flatPlate.csv](/src/dict/flatPlate.csv), [cylindrical.csv](/src/dict/cylindrical.csv), and [annulus.csv](/src/dict/annulus.csv)) with [add_can_dict.py](/src/add_can_dict.py).
+In the case of a new can of these geometries, users can edit the corresponding CSV file ([flatPlate.csv](/src/dict/flatPlate.csv), [cylindrical.csv](/src/dict/cylindrical.csv), and [annulus.csv](/src/dict/annulus.csv)) with [add_can.ipynb](/src/add_can.ipynb).
 Alternatively, users can manually update the corresponding CSV file and manually add an entry for the can description to [canDescription.csv](/src/dict/canDescription.csv).
-### New Sample Can Material

 Goldilockσ provides estimates for powder cans made of aluminium, copper, or vanadium.
-In the case of a new sample can material, users can edit [material.csv](/src/dict/material.csv) through [add_material_dict.py](/src/add_material_dict.py) with a CIF.
+In the case of a new sample can material, users can edit [material.csv](/src/dict/material.csv) through [add_can.ipynb](/src/add_can.ipynb) with a CIF.
 Alternatively, users without a CIF can set the values manually of the lattice parameters and formula units in [material.csv](/src/dict/material.csv).